MicrosoftDocs/navdevitpro-content-pr/developer/devenv-publishing-events.md

 ## <a name="PubEx"></a>Example
 This example creates the codeunit **7000001 MyPublisher** to publish an integration event.
 The event is published by adding the global method called `OnAddressLineChanged`.
 The event takes a single text data type parameter.

+>[!NOTE]
+>This example is part of a larger, simple scenario where when users change the address of a customer on the page **21 Customer Card**, you want to check that the address does not include a plus sign (+).
+If it does, you want to display a message.
+To accomplish this, you will publish an event that is raised when the **Address** field on **Customer Card** is changed, and add an event subscriber method to that includes logic that checks the address value and returns a message to the user if it contains a plus sign.

 ```
 codeunit 70000001 MyPublishers